Learning a Probabilistic Model for Diffeomorphic Registration: Experiments

 \subsubsection{Data}

 We used the 334 ED-ES frame pairs of short-axis cine-MRI sequences.
-184 cases were acquired from different hospitals and 150 cases were used from the Automatic Cardiac Diagnosis Challenge (ACDC) at STACOM 2017\footnote{https://www.creatis.insa-lyon.fr/Challenge/acdc/index.html}, mixing congenital heart diseases with images from adults.
+184 cases were acquired from different hospitals and 150 cases were used from the Automatic Cardiac Diagnosis Challenge (ACDC) at STACOM 2017 \cite{bernard2018deep}, mixing congenital heart diseases with images from adults.
 We used 234 cases for training and for testing 100 cases from ACDC, that contain segmentation and disease class information.
 The testing set contained 20 cases of each of the following cardiac diseases: dilated cardiomyopathy (DCM), hypertrophic cardiomyopathy (HCM), previous myocardical infarction (MINF), abnormal right ventricle (RV) and healthy (Normal).
 All images were resampled with a spacing of $1.5 \times 1.5 \times 3.15$ mm and cropped to a size of $128\times128\times32$ voxels, by equally removing voxels from all sides.
 These dimensions were chosen to save computation time and are not a limitation of the framework.